 Interested buyers can then place bids against the offer based on the price they are willing to purchase the investment for.
 It is up to you choose the price you are willing to pay but this article provides some things to consider when choosing a price.

-As with any investment product there are risks.
-Part or all of your invested capital may be at risk and any return on your investment depends on the success of the project invested in.
+Part or all of your original invested capital may be at risk and any return on your investment depends on the ability of the company or local authority that issued the investment to pay your returns.
 Past performance is not a guide to future performance.

 Learn more about the investment

 Before you consider the price you are willing to pay, have a good read through all the information provided about the investment and consider whether the investment is right for you.
-The investments on Abundance vary in a number of ways, including term length, return, business structure and the risks involved.
+The investments on Abundance vary in a number of ways, including whether the investment was issued by a company or local authority, term length, return and the risks involved.

 The amount you are expected to get back and when might affect how much you are willing to pay for an investment.
 For investments for sale on the marketplace that have a fixed return, you can view a payment schedule.
 This sets out a list of all the expected payments from the investment, as well as the payments successfully made to date.